-In her spare time, Ellena volunteers on the board for Physician Assistants in Virtual Medicine and Telemedicine (PAVMT).
-Through this position, she has the opportunity to teach students about the importance of virtual healthcare.
+She has served on the board for Physician Assistants in Virtual Medicine and Telemedicine (PAVMT).
+Through this position, she had the opportunity to teach students about the importance of virtual healthcare.
 She also advocates for the use of telemedicine as a means to increase access to healthcare, specifically mental health services.

 LINDSAY RUDOLPH, L.C.S.W.

 Lindsay Rudolph is a licensed Clinical Social Worker in the state of Pennsylvania.
 She completed her undergraduate studies at Indiana University in Bloomington, IN where she received a B.A. in Psychology.
 Lindsay went on to complete her Masters in Clinical Social Work at the University of Pittsburgh.
 She has thirteen years experience working in the mental health field, ten of which have been as a Masters level therapist.
 Throughout Lindsay’s career, she has treated patients in a variety of settings including partial hospital and acute hospital programs, residential treatment facilities, and public school systems.
 Her experience lies primarily with children, adolescents, transition-age youth and their families.
 She is adept at facilitating individual, group and family therapy.